Joan Jett: Artistry

 Jett has a mezzo-soprano vocal range.
 Her signature guitar is a white Gibson Melody Maker, which she has played on all her hits since 1977.
 Jett bought her first Melody Maker from Eric Carmen, following the breakup of the Raspberries.
-In regard to her white Melody Maker, the singer once stated: "In The Runaways I was using a blond Les Paul.
+In regard to her white Melody Maker, Jett once stated: "In the Runaways I was using a blond Les Paul.
 It's beautiful, and I still have it, but it's heavy as shit.
 I jump and run around a lot onstage, and it was really getting to my shoulder, so I was looking for a lighter guitar.
 I heard from one of our road crew that Eric Carmen from the Raspberries was selling a Melody Maker, so I ended up buying it.
 Now, this is the guitar that he played on "Go All the Way" and all those [Raspberries] hits.
 And then I played it on "I Love Rock 'n' Roll", "Crimson and Clover", "Do You Want to Touch Me", "Bad Reputation" ...all those early records.
 Then I took it off the road because I got nervous that someone was gonna steal it or break it.
 It's so beautiful.
 It's white, has no stickers on it, and there are cracks in the paint and yellowing from age or club cigarettes.
 It's an unbelievable-looking guitar.
 I have it in a closet and I take it out occasionally to record.
 But I don't even need to use it to record anymore, because I have a guitar that sounds pretty much like it.
 I'm actually kind of afraid to bring out the original.
 It's got a great heritage.
 It's a guitar full of hits."